MCHatcher/Communication-networks-asset-prices/README.md

 # Handbook-chapter-asset-prices

-Codes for a chapter entitled "Communication, Networks and Asset Price Dynamics" prepared for the Handbook on Financial Networks (eds.
-Lux and Delli Gatti).
+Codes for a chapter entitled "Communication, Networks and Asset Price Dynamics: A Survey" prepared for the Journal of Economic Interaction and Coordination (Special Issue).